JuliaPalacios/Covid19_Analyses/README.md

 Data Last update: July 18, 2020.

-0. Data update.
+0. *Data update*.
 We are processing data on Sherlock.
 Deposit the msa.fasta and metadata.tsv files from Gisaid into a folder named with the current date in /home/groups/juliapr/covid19/alignment/data/

 1. *Data pre-processing*.
 This code is available on Sherlock: /home/groups/juliapr/covid19/alignment/code/.
 Edit quality_check.R to change the name of the data folder. ml R
-Rscript quality_check.R > outqual20200618
+Rscript quality_check.R > outqual20200718
 This code will place two new files in your data folder.

+2. *Subset_fiter.R* Creates a fasta file per country ml R
+Rscript subset_filter.R >outfileter20200718

 2. *sites_ref.R* removes sites that are not in the reference sequence and *subset_filter.R* will filter sites that have more than 20% of missing data.